-Hot Sam's adapts to better suit changing Downtown Detroit
+Hot Sam's adapts to better suit a changing Detroit

 Detroit — When Tony Stovall was a teenager, his father took him to Hot Sam's to buy his first suit as a man.
 In 1974, Stovall went to work at the shop as a salesman.
 And in 1994, he bought the shop with his business partner, Cliff G. Green.